notblackout/kf2-controlled-difficulty/options.md

 # Option Reference

-CD can be configured three ways.
+CD's options (also known interchangeably as settings) can be configured three ways.

 * Parameters to the `open` command in the client or server console
 * Editing KFGame.ini on the client or PCServer-KFGame.ini on the server